CAPITALIZE ON EVERY CUSTOMER OPPORTUNITY

 What should you do better or differently to convey the information you want?
 Will a customer miss your special sale items because they are not properly highlighted?
 Signage does not need to be obtrusive to be effective, but it does need to be visible and contain information that creates interest and urgency.

 Next and equally important: will the person leave with something to bring them back?
 This could be a coupon offer for their next visit.
 It could be a brochure with sales information and/or pricing for your products or services.
 It could be a take-out menu or a catering menu.
-It should be something, so consider your business and what you could do to bring people back to buy again, or to give them a reason to buy if they didn’t buy today.
+It should be something, so consider your business and what you could do to capitalize on every customer and bring people back to buy again, or to give them a reason to buy if they didn’t buy today.

 Finally, do you have a referral program?
 It can be simple and easy to set up, but you should offer your customers something if they bring you a new customer.
 In its most basic form, the referral card can be a business card sized piece that offers a discount – no matter who uses it.
 However, there are many viable options for referral programs that are easy to implement.